ibara/oksh/README.md

 ```

 This will skip all `configure` checks and write out a generic `Makefile`
-a `pconfig.h` with nearly no options turned on.
-If using a cross gcc or
+and `pconfig.h` with nearly no options turned on.
+If using a cross gcc
-clang, this very well may just work (with all compat compiled in).
-You
+or clang, this very well may just work (with all compat compiled in).
-can edit these files to reflect your system before running `make`.
+You can edit these files to reflect your system before running `make`.

 All environment variables and configure flags are respected when using
 `--no-thanks`.
 Further specifying `--no-link` after `--no-thanks` will